Lynda Lyon Block

-Lynda Cheryle Lyon Block (February 8, 1948 – May 10, 2002) was an American convicted murderer.
+Lynda Cheryle Lyon Block (February 8, 1948 – May 10, 2002) was an American woman convicted of the murder of Sgt.
+Roger Lamar Motley Jr.

 Background

-Lynda Cheryle Lyon was born February 8, 1948, in Orlando, Florida, to Francis (Frank) Stephen Lyon and Berylene Elisabeth Owen.
-Lynda, and her sister Denyce (born 1952), lost their father when she was 10, when he died of heart failure.
+Lynda Cheryle Lyon was born February 8, 1948, in Orlando, Florida, to Francis Stephen "Frank" Lyon and Berylene Elisabeth Owen.
+Lynda and her sister Denyce (born 1952) lost their father when she was 10, when he died of heart failure.
 Lynda and her mother were never close, and Block claimed that her mother was both physically and mentally abusive.
+Block married an 80-year-old man named Karl Block (a military veteran who had lost his son in a car crash), but they divorced in December 1991.

 Her second husband, George Sibley (September 8, 1942 – August 4, 2005), claimed that a constant trait of Block was charity.
-While living in Key West she served as Secretary of the Humane Society, and also as animal abuse investigator.
-She was also active in civic work besides her service to the Humane Society: for two years she served as president of the Friends of the Library in Key West and served as publicity director for a mayoral candidate.
+While living in Key West, she served as Secretary of the Humane Society and also as an animal abuse investigator.
+In addition to her service to the Humane Society, she was active in civic work; she served as president of the Friends of the Library in Key West for two years and served as publicity director for a mayoral candidate.

 Before the crime that led to her conviction and transfer to Alabama's death row, Block published Liberatis, a political magazine.

+In August 1992, Lynda Block (who kept Karl's surname) and Sibley broke into Karl's apartment, forced him to a chair, gagged him, and demanded he stop his efforts to claim their house for himself.
+She stabbed him once in the chest and left him behind.
+Neighbors found Karl, and the two attackers were charged with aggravated battery on someone older than 65.
+Block and Sibley pleaded no contest and a sentencing date was scheduled, but they never showed up.

+In 1983, when Lynda married Karl, she was listed as Lynda Cheryle Kelly.